 Hutto, a charming Central Texas city that prides itself on preserving its history while forging ahead to the future, is now home to The Co-Op District, a dynamic 35-acre business, retail, entertainment, and residential destination on what is known as The Gin property.

 The mixed-use, walkable Hutto Co-Op District development, is a community gathering destination with a wide range of activities and offerings for all ages, including high-density residential, retail, entertainment, restaurants, a vibrant town green, and a civic center.

-The Hutto Co-Op was one of the strongest visual symbols of Hutto representing the agricultural heritage of the community.
+The Hutto Co-Op was one of the memorable visual symbols of Hutto representing the agricultural heritage of the community.
 Organized and built beginning in 1937, the Hutto Co-Op soon became associated with the community identity.
 Farmers would load up their cotton trailers and wagons and head to the cotton gins for the processing of their contents.
-In early 2004, two separate entities owning approximately 18-acres of property and structure, Hutto Co-Op Gin and Hutto Co-Op Grainery, sold it to the City of Hutto.
+In early 2004, two separate entities owning approximately 18 acres of property and structure, Hutto Co-Op Gin and Hutto Co-Op Grainery, sold it to the City of Hutto.

 While many of the grain structures were sold for reuse, the few remaining on-site form an integral part of the new Hutto Co-Op District master plan.